 Populating entry data into Gravity Forms is a common request and there are a myriad of solutions out there.
-Previously, we recommended using Gravity Forms Post Content Merge Tags to accomplish this, but with the recent acquisition and release of GF Easy Passthrough, we have a simpler method for populating values into your forms.
+With our Perk Easy Passthrough, we have the best method for populating values into your forms.

 We’re going to create two forms: